Tellinq/yoga-book-9i/README.md

    - Windows is 200% as with most 2800x1800 and 2560x1600 14-16" displays
    - KDE 6.3+ will default to 160% scaling on both displays
 - Start-Stop charging support
    - Tested on Kernel 6.14 - a toggle exists.
 No option to configure further is present.
-Unknown if what is done in Windows Lenovo Vantage exists
 - WiFi and Bluetooth support
     - Both are supported out of the box
 - Intel graphics via Mesa
     - Seems to work.
 I cannot seem to get a Plasma X11 session.
 Plasma Wayland seems to work fine as Wayland for these devices should be used anyways
 - detecting physical keyboard and turning off display
+    - Not detectable
 - "merging the two screens together" support
     - This isnt a real thing anyways. this is just software in Windows that makes a window overflow the top taskbar and into the second acreen. could be possible with some software tweaks
 - Suspend/sleep
+    - Works
 - Power profiles (wattage and fan speeds)
     - There is a slider in Plasma. whether they actually work I have not tested
 - Variable refresh rate